$\lambda$-ECLIPSE: Multi-Concept Personalized Text-to-Image Diffusion Models by Leveraging CLIP Latent Space

 \paragraph{\textbf{Ablations.}} We extend our study to evaluate the individual contributions of different components in \ours.
 Initially, the model's performance with solely the projection loss (referenced in Eq.\ref{eq:eclipse}) is assessed.
 Subsequent experiments involve training \ours~variants with varying hyperparameters for the contrastive loss, specifically $\lambda$ values of 0.2 and 0.5.
-A comparative analysis of these baselines is conducted against the fully equipped \ours~model, which incorporates $\mathcal{L}_{prior}$ (Eq.\ref{eq:eclipse}) with $\lambda=0.2$ and utilizes canny edge maps during training.
-As Table~\ref{tab:ablation} illustrates, relying solely on projection loss results in high concept alignment but compromises compositions.
+A comparative analysis of these baselines is conducted against the fully equipped \ours~model, which incorporates $\mathcal{L}_{prior}$ (Eq.\ref{eq:eclipse}) with $\lambda=0.2$ and utilizes Canny edge maps during training.
+Relying solely on projection loss results in high concept alignment but compromises compositions (Table~\ref{tab:ablation}).
 The contrastive loss variant with $\lambda=0.5$ enhances composition alignment at the expense of concept alignment, whereas $\lambda=0.2$ achieves a more balanced performance.
-Crucially, the integration of canny edge maps during training optimally balances both alignments and, specifically, improves the concept alignment.
-Here, the negative values indicate that the $CCD$ oracle model performs similarly to real images having the same set of compositions.
+Crucially, the integration of Canny edge maps during training optimally balances both alignments and, specifically, improves the concept alignment.
+The negative values indicate that the $CCD$ oracle model is highly confident in the generated images.